WebAssembly/exception-handling/proposals/Exceptions.md

 #### High-level structure

 A new `event` section is introduced and is named `event`.
-If included, it must appear after immediately after the global section.
+If included, it must appear immediately after the global section.

 ##### Event section

-The `section` section is the named section 'event'.
+The `event` section is the named section 'event'.
 The event section declares a list of event types as follows:

 | Field | Type | Description |